-Pulmonary circulation includes the vast network of arteries, veins, and lymphatics that function to exchange blood and other tissue fluids between the heart, the lungs, and back.
-They are designed to perform certain specific functions that are unique to the pulmonary circulation, like exchanging gases in the lungs and acting as a reservoir for the storage of blood amongst others.
-The pulmonary circulation is divided into the following components:
+Pulmonary circulation includes a vast network of arteries, veins, and lymphatics that function to exchange blood and other tissue fluids between the heart, the lungs, and back.
+They are designed to perform certain specific functions that are unique to the pulmonary circulation, such as ventilation and gas exchange.
+The pulmonary circulation receives the entirety of the cardiac output from the right heart and is a low pressure, low resistance system due to its parallel capillary circulation.
+The system can be divided into the following components:

 Pulmonary circulation is essential for the body to ensure a continuous supply of oxygenated blood.
 Any compromise can have grave consequences and lead to tissue dysfunction secondary to hypoxia.

 Some of the common pathologies of the pulmonary circuit include but are not limited to the following:

 Pulmonary edema: Any disturbance in the starling forces (see below, pathophysiology) operating in the pulmonary circulation can lead to an accumulation of fluid in the alveoli, impairing gas exchange, and causing respiratory distress.
 Pulmonary edema can either be cardiogenic or non-cardiogenic.
 Causes include elevated hydrostatic pressure (i.e heart failure), decreased serum oncotic pressure (i.e. low albumin), decreased lymphatic clearance (i.e. lymphedema), increased vessel permeability (i.e. inflammation), and decreased surfactant (i.e. prematurity).